C. Bechstein: Brands

 In addition to the C. Bechstein brand, C. Bechstein manufactures two other brands: W. Hoffmann for the mid-level market and Zimmermann for the entry-level market.

 W. Hoffmann

 Made for the mid-level piano market, W. Hoffmann pianos are designed by C. Bechstein and built by C. Bechstein Europe factory in Hradec Králové, Czech Republic.

 Zimmermann

 Made for the entry-level piano market, Zimmermann pianos are designed by C. Bechstein and built by Hailun Piano Company factory in Ningbo, China.

 Composers

-Four musicians who composed on Bechstein pianos: Edvard Grieg, Alexander Scriabin, Maurice Ravel, Béla Bartók.
+Four musicians who composed on Bechstein pianos were Edvard Grieg, Alexander Scriabin, Maurice Ravel, Béla Bartók.

 Performers

 Students and followers of Hans von Bülow and Franz Liszt also developed loyalty to Bechstein pianos.

 Alexander Scriabin owned a concert-size Bechstein at his Moscow home, which is now a national museum, and Scriabin's piano is still played at scheduled recitals.
 Tatiana Nikolayeva preferred the Bechstein for her acclaimed recordings of the music of Bach.
 Sviatoslav Richter grew up studying piano on a Bechstein and remembered his experience with that piano as stimulating and rewarding.

 Claude Debussy said "Piano music should only be written for the Bechstein".

 Edwin Fischer chose a Bechstein piano for his pioneering recording of Bach's The Well Tempered Clavier, as did Artur Schnabel for his cycle of Beethoven's 32 piano sonatas.
 Both artists were very fond of Bechstein pianos, as were many of the 20th century's leading pianists, such as Wilhelm Kempff, Wilhelm Backhaus, Walter Gieseking and Jorge Bolet.

 Polish pianist Władysław Szpilman (famous thanks to the movie The Pianist) used a Bechstein piano until 1941 in his family private apartments in Warsaw.

 For his studio recording of the music of Chopin and Beethoven, Dinu Lipatti used a Bechstein piano.

 Bob Dylan played a Bechstein piano at the ABC Theatre in Edinburgh, Scotland, on 20 May 1966.
 He is mentioned on many Bechstein dealers' web pages as a regular Bechstein player.
 When Dave Stewart of The Eurythmics listed his Bechstein piano for auction, he named Bob Dylan as one of the musicians who had played the piano.